Nancy Gregory: Career

 Gregory began working professionally in choreography and theatrical production in the 1970s.
 She directed, produced, wrote, and choreographed hundreds of stage presentations, large‑scale musicals, international corporate events, sporting ceremonies, television specials and films.
 Her work spanned major cities and countries worldwide including Los Angeles, Tokyo, Las Vegas, Paris, New York, Moscow, England, Germany, Italy, and Australia.

 She also contributed to major sporting events such as the Super Bowl and music video productions such as Michael Nesmith's Grammy-winning video special Elephant Parts, as well as music videos for The Motels, Kim Carnes, and Cameo.

 In the 1980s, Gregory was known in Los Angeles for her dance‑fashion shows and aerobics‑themed programming, active in both entertainment and community events.

 Jambalaya, the Musical

 In 2016, Gregory wrote, directed and choreographed Jambalaya, the Musical, a Louisiana‑themed stage production celebrating Cajun and Creole heritage.
 The musical premiered at the Orpheum Theatre in New Orleans on November 30, 2016.

 Kennard Ramsey served as the musical director and composer of the production.
-Jeff Barry contributed original songs with production parter Clarence Jey with the exception of the finale piece "Put It in The Pot", written by Ramsey and Roxanne Seeman.
+Jeff Barry contributed original songs with production partner Clarence Jey with the exception of the finale piece "Put It in The Pot", written by Ramsey and Roxanne Seeman.